Nankhari: Geography

-Nankhari is 33km far away from Narkanda.
+Nankhari is 33 km far away from Narkanda.
 It is 92.3 km away from Shimla.

 Climate

-The average temperature of the year is 15°C, with variations from changes in elevation.
+The average temperature of the year is 15 °C, with variations from changes in elevation.

 Transport

 There is also a helipad in Tharudhaar.
-It is 20km far away from Narkanda's NH 5.
+It is 20 km far away from Narkanda's NH 5.
 It is 92.3 km far away from Shimla.
 It is distanced 66 km from Rampur Bushahr.